fluid-project/infusion-docs/Invokers.md

 #### An invoker record in context ####

 The following skeleton example defines an invoker named invokerName attached to a component of type component.name.
-When a component of the type is instantiated, for example with a line such as var that = component.name(), the invoker will then be available as a function directly attached to the instance, callable under the name invokerName - e.g. as that.invokerName(....args....)
+When a component of the type is instantiated, for example with a line such as `var that = component.name();`, the invoker will then be available as a function directly attached to the instance, callable under the name `invokerName` - e.g. as `that.invokerName(....args....)`

 ```javascript
 fluid.defaults("component.name", {